sparksammy/FurcodeJS/README.md

 # FurcodeJS
-Trying to port Furcode by @oklomsy to Javascript
+Improving Furcode by @oklomsy except in Javascript.

 ## A little help on how to use furcode
 First things first, you will need to import this javascript into your HTML project.